Bruno-Diego/CodeInstitutePortfolio1/README.md

 ### Videos

-  - The videos in resources page will provide the user with calming and relaxing videos from YouTube's Creative Commons.
+  - The videos on the resources page will provide the user with calming and relaxing videos from YouTube's Creative Commons.

 ### Audios